floto/floto/developers-guide.md

 #### Patch installation

 Patches are uploaded, but need to be "activated" to actually use them.
 This simplifies version rollbacks.
 After activation, the changed containers need to be redeployed.

+ 1. Patch upload by the user, the patch is then set as active patch.
+ 2. Redeployment by the user.